Learn things that don't change

 23. DevOps Handbook by Gene Kim, Patrick Debois, John Willis, and Jez Humble.

 The book is a continuation of The Phoenix Project.
 It attempts to define the guidelines for successful DevOps and dispel any lingering misconceptions about this subject.
-It is intended for everyone in the IT sector, from programmers to technology executives, and it should be attractive to seasoned practitioners and DevOps newcomers.
+It is intended for everyone in the IT sector, from programmers to technology executives, and should be appealing to both seasoned practitioners and newcomers to DevOps.

 24. Continuous Delivery by Jez Humble and David Farley.